 WHAT DOES A PSYCHIATRIST THINK ABOUT YOM KIPPUR? by Art Smukler, author & psychiatrist

-Yom Kippur is the day of atonement, the day when God will either write you into the “Book of life” or not.
+Yom Kippur is the Jewish day of atonement, the day when God will either write you into the “Book of life” or not.
 Holy Moses!
+(To coin an appropriate cliche).
 This is serious business.
 If you don’t make the godly cut, you’re no longer counted as one of 13.75 million jews that make up 0.2% of the 7 billion world population.
+You are officially part of the stuff that helps plants grow.

-Obviously, I’m making light of the most solemn day of the Jewish year, but because I don’t believe that God has a GPS unit tied to all 7 billion of us doesn’t mean that I don’t think there are valuable aspects to this day.
-It is a day of coming together with family and friends, a day of reflection and tradition, a day when you are encouraged to make amends for any hurts and wounds you might have inflicted on another person.
+Obviously, I’m making light of the most solemn day of the Jewish year, but because I don’t believe that God has a GPS unit tied to all 7 billion of us doesn’t mean that I don’t think there are valuable aspects to this day and valuable moral and ethical things to learn.
+It is a day of coming together with family and friends, a day of reflection and tradition, a day when we are encouraged to make amends for any hurts and wounds we might have inflicted on another person.
+It is a day of personal reflection.

 You aren’t absolved of your transgressions by a high-priest rabbi and you don’t have to kill any non-believers.
 You simply have to do what you should have done all along, fix whatever bad thing you might have done.
 In some cases, “sorry” may be enough.
 In others, you may need to do some real cash reimbursing or spend whatever time and effort is necessary to right the wrong.

-If indeed there is a god who has all 7 billion of us hooked up to his super-duper Garmin, we’d be making him/her very proud.
+If indeed there is a god who has all 7 billion of us hooked up to his Garmin or Google Maps, we’d be making him/her very proud.
 What a relief that he doesn’t have to keep a record of all our good and bad deeds or whether we paid 14% or 50% on our taxes.
 Acting like a decent human being will take a lot of pressure off the “big guy”.

 Don’t forget to subscribe to Inside the Mind of a Psychiatrist.